hymnsrepo/hymnsrepo-site/order-of-mass.md

 P. Christ, have mercy.
 Or: Christe, eleison.
 C. Lord, have mercy.
 Or: Kyrie, eleison.
 P. Lord, have mercy.
 Or: Kyrie, eleison.

+### THE GLORIA

+> When indicated, either sung or said:

+Glory to God in the highest,
+and on earth peace to people of good will.
+We praise You, we bless You,
+we adore You, we glorify You,
+we give You thanks for your great glory,
+Lord God heavenly King,
+O God, almighty Father.
+Lord Jesus Christ, Only Begotten Son,
+Lord God, lamb of God, Son of the Father,
+you take away, the sins of the world,
+have mercy on us,
+you take away the sins of the world,
+receive our prayer,
+you are seated at the right hand of
+the Father, have mercy on us.
+For you alone are the Holy One,
+you alone are the Lord,
+you alone are the Most high,
+Jesus Christ,
+with the Holy Spirit,
+in the glory of God the Father.
+Amen

+### THE COLLECT

+C. Let us pray.

+> All pray in silence with the priest who says the Collect prayer, at the end of which:

+P. Amen